 17 March 2021

-My research background is in taxonomy and systematics but I cover other areas, including climate change, resilience and sustainability.
-I work mainly on coffee (Coffea) with a regional focus on tropical Africa, Madagascar and Asia.
+My research background is in taxonomy and systematics.
+I now focus on climate change resilience, sustainability, and crop development, with an emphasis on the application of underutilized plant diversity.
+I mainly work on coffee (Coffea) with a regional focus on tropical Africa and Madagascar.

 - BSc (Hons), University of Reading, 1990